arnewport/projects/README.md

 # simpleBlackjack

-A straightforward game of Blackjack.
+A straightforward game of blackjack.

 Supports hitting, standing, doubling, and splitting.
 Does not support betting, surrendering, or insurance.